Lompsolonmukka/React-Inventory/README.md

-First touch to a React build.
+Variation of the database handling

 Done:

-o Database JSON
+- Database JSON
-o Adding item function
-o Search function

-In the future:
+- Show partly all items in JSON
+- search with full ID
+- search bar dropdown list for statuses

+To-do:

+- search with status
+- automatic ID generation for the JSON objects
+- filter function optimizing
+- ahow full item details with click
-o error handling
+- error handling
-o app UI design
+- app UI design
-o possibly ways to print the returned search array to a spreadsheet etc. o deleting item from the database o table list page system and scrolling
+- possibly ways to print the returned search array to a spreadsheet etc.
+- deleting item from the database